deltachat/pyinfra-xdcstore/README.md

 To deploy xdcstore and xdcget, you need:

-- SSH access to a linux server
+- root SSH access to a linux server
 - an email account for the bot
 - a github.com and/or codeberg.org account so the bot can download .xdc files from there;
   read more about how to create the neccessary API tokens